pcafstockf/oag-tools/README.md

 ## NOTE

-Go to the root of the monorepo and add an npmjs package to that workspaces package.json
+Go to the root of the monorepo and add a npmjs package to that workspaces package.json
 ```npm install {some-npmjs-pkg} -w {path-to-local-dir-for-pkg}```
 #### **Do NOT do this**
 ```